nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 # I2P Chat AKA I2P Qt Messenger

+## Current project status: Wreckage

+## For plans description, see: https://github.com/hypnosis-i2p/i2pchat/issues/85

+# Older info is below.
+To be edited.

 ## Features

  * The communication goes «directly over i2p» from client to client, no server is required.[1]
 Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/hypnosis-i2p/i2pchat/issues/40 . —hypn.